South Sudanese Civil War: Ethnic tension

 For millennia, human society in the South Sudan region operated as a barter economy, with cattle being the primary medium of exchange.
 Cattle raids between different ethnic groups were an accepted and honorable way to acquire more cattle.
 However, there were widely accepted limits on the amount of violence permissible in cattle raids, and tribal elders would intervene if cattle raid violence became excessive.
 Furthermore, the antiquated weapons used in cattle raids were not likely to inflict mass casualties.
-During the second war of independence from the Sudan, the government in Khartoum, beginning in 1984, began a deliberate policy of "divide and rule" by arming young men with assault rifles and ammunition and encouraging them to engage in unlimited violence on cattle raids, hoping the resulting ethnic violence would cause so much disunity as to end the rebellion.
-This policy failed to end the rebellion, but it did cause the breakdown of accepted norms regarding violence on cattle raids and an increase in ethnic tensions between the peoples of southern Sudan, leaving a legacy of distrust and bitterness that continues to this day.
-In 2010, Dennis Blair, then United States Director of National Intelligence, issued a warning that "over the next five years,...a new mass killing or genocide is most likely to occur in southern Sudan."
+During the Second Sudanese Civil War, the government in Khartoum, beginning in 1984, began a deliberate policy of "divide and rule" by arming young men with assault rifles and ammunition and encouraging them to engage in unlimited violence on cattle raids, hoping the resulting ethnic violence would cause so much disunity as to end the rebellion.
+This policy failed to end the rebellion, but it did cause the breakdown of accepted norms regarding violence on cattle raids and an increase in ethnic tensions between the peoples of southern Sudan.
+In 2010, Dennis Blair, the United States' Director of National Intelligence, issued a warning that "over the next five years,...a new mass killing or genocide is most likely to occur in southern Sudan."
 In 2011, there was fighting between the Murle and the Lou Nuer, mostly over cattle raids and abductions of children to be raised into the other tribe.
 The Nuer White Army released a statement stating its intention to "wipe out the entire Murle tribe on the face of the earth as the only solution to guarantee long-term security of Nuer's cattle".
-Notably, in the Pibor massacre, an estimated 900 to 3,000 people were killed in Pibor.
+Notably, in the Pibor massacre, between 900 and 3,000 people were killed in Pibor.
 Although Machar and Kiir are both members of the SPLM, they stem from different tribes with a history of conflict.
 Kiir is an ethnic Dinka, while Machar is an ethnic Nuer.